-1. Summary of performance of Board of Directors in the previous year
+Summary of performance of the Board of Directors in the previous year

-In Y2021, Board of Directors held 4 meetings to formulate key policies and strategies to enhance the company's capabilities as well as closely monitoring the Company's operating results and financial status in order to allow the Company to smoothly pass through the COVID-19 crisis.
-In addition, the Company maintains the effectiveness of governance, the adequacy of the internal control system and corporate risk management.
+In 2022, the Board of Directors held 5 meetings to formulate key policies and strategies to enhance the company's capabilities as well as closely monitor the Company's operating results and financial status to allow the Company to smoothly pass through the COVID-19 crisis.
+In addition, the Company maintains the effectiveness of governance, the adequacy of the internal control system, and corporate risk management.
 There were 4 Audit Committee meetings and 1 Risk Management Committee meeting as well.

-1. Recruiting, developing and evaluating the performance of Board of Directors
+1. Recruiting, developing, and evaluating the performance of the Board of Directors.

-Board of Directors requires that the performance of Board of Directors and its sub-committees be assessed annually to consider works and problems for further improvements.
+The Board of Directors requires that the performance of the Board of Directors and its sub-committees be assessed annually to consider works and problems for further improvements.
 This will use the guidelines according to the assessment recommended by the Stock Exchange of Thailand and make additional improvements to suit the Company's business operations.
-In Y2021, the Company has conducted an evaluation of the Board of Directors' performance and all sub-committees, which will assess both whole Board and each individual.
+In 2022, the Company has conducted an evaluation of the Board of Directors' performance and all sub-committees, which will assess both the whole Board and each individual.
 This is a self-assessment from the assessment form which is adjusted from the SET's self-assessment form to suit the Company assessment process.
 The Company Secretary will send an assessment form to all directors at the end of each year for self-assessment and is the person who collects and reports the results to the Board of Directors' meeting annually for acknowledgment and discussion.
-However, the self-assessment results of all committees, both whole Board and individual, the average score is 3.94, which is quite high.
-In Y2021, the Company has appointed a new director.
-The Board of Directors jointly considered and nominated the appropriate person for the shareholders' meeting to approve the appointment.
-In this regard, the Board considers qualifications in terms of skills, experience, gender, and specific abilities that are beneficial to the Company.
-The directors must not have any prohibited characteristics under the Public Limited Companies Act. and does not have characteristics that indicate a lack of suitability to be entrusted with managing a business that is legally held by a public; and announcements of the Securities and Exchange Commission, including the selection of new directors, will be considered from the Director Pool database.
-The Company has given shareholders the opportunity to nominate a person to be elected as Directors according to the criteria set by the company which has published details on the Company's website at http://www.alucon.th.com by submitting the proposal to the Company by 31st January of every year.
+However, in the self-assessment results of all committees, both the whole Board and the individual, the average score is 3.95, which is quite high.
+In 2022, the Company had no new director but appointed 4 retired directors with the approval of the shareholders' meeting.
+The Company has provided an opportunity for shareholders to nominate candidates to be elected as new directors by the rules prescribed by the Company, which is published on the Company's website at www.alucon.th.com between December 1, 2021, and January 31, 2022.

-1. Criteria on Selection of Independent Directors
+1. Criteria for Selection of Independent Directors

-Board of Directors jointly considers the qualifications of the persons who will be independent director based on qualifications and does not have any prohibited characteristics according to Public Company Act, Securities and Exchange Act, Announcement of the Capital Market Supervisory Board including announcements, regulations and/or related regulations.
-In addition, Board of Directors considers the selection of independent directors from qualified persons, work experience and other suitability together, then will be presented to the shareholders' meeting for consideration and appointment as a director of the Company.
-The Company has a policy to appoint independent directors, at least one-third of the total number of directors and not less than three members.
+The Board of Directors jointly considers the qualifications of the persons who will be Independent directors based on qualifications and does not have any prohibited characteristics according to the Public Company Act, Securities, and Exchange Act, Announcement of the Capital Market Supervisory Board including announcements, regulations and/or related regulations.
+In addition, the Board of Directors considers the selection of independent directors from qualified persons, work experience, and other suitability together, then will be presented to the shareholders' meeting for consideration and appointment as a director of the Company.
+The Company has the policy to appoint independent directors, at least one-third of the total number of directors, and not less than three members.
 The Board of Directors has determined the qualifications of independent directors as follows: